sagemathinc/cocalc/notes/final_push.md

 [x] (0:30?)
 (2:22) snap: on startup, ensure that for every project there is at least one snapshot of that project stored here.

 [x] (0:30?)
 (0:40) snap: write code to queue up and make backups

+[x] (1:00?) make a list of options for backup system, now that I've tried a bunch, and make more benchmarks.

+1. per project bup + cassandra: problem -- slow; not deduplicated across projects (a killer).

+2. global bup + cassandra: problem; kind of pointless, since can't use it unless you check out the entire thing.

+3. global bup synchronized across all nodes: impossible, single point of failure.

+4. have local bup archives "all over"; store in the database triples (project id, snapshot time, user@host:path-to-bup) and do work to lock local archives and ensure integrity.

+  Finding all backups in a location isn't too hard (using fuse this takes a few seconds even on a thousand snapshots and many gigabytes, and could be cached in a file...).
+I can write a "repair" function that for each user@host:path-to-bup, determines if all backups are really there.

+5. Write a cassandra backend for q3sl and use it: It didn't deal with copying the Sage source code in over 30 minutes on my local fast hard drive, so that worries me a *lot*.

+REQUIREMENTS:

+    - x complete restore of 4 GB to user should take less than 10 minutes (?). (since they will have to wait when their machine dies)

+    - x directory listing of files in any given past snapshots should typically take less than 3 seconds

+    - x de-duplication across backed up projects, so that we can encourage sage development, big data, etc.

+    - x does not have to save every snapshot forever; some can just vanish.

+    - x provide useful time/status info during restore (make a model using data)

+    - must scale out easily, i.e., be very easy to add new snapshot storage by putting a machine on the VPN with appropriate ssh access and disk space.

+    - system must work fine even if backup machines vanish/come back/etc. (database should correctly reflect *available* backups):
+        - send update to cassandra every n minutes with list of backups with ttl:
+              (project id, snapshot time, user@host:path-to-bup)

+    - need a lock and only save one at a time, but can restore many at once (?).

+    - it sits there running, querying the database, making snapshots safely, and in order, of projects when they change.

+    - to see snapshots/files, use fuse -- can mount multiple at once.

+Straight bup over network test on storm, with extracted 4GB binary: term 811

+    salvus@storm-web3:/mnt/backup$ time bup on CxL4SM0n@10.2.2.4 index .
+    real    0m17.953s

+    salvus@storm-web3:/mnt/backup$ time bup on CxL4SM0n@10.2.2.4 save --strip -n test . real    5m0.161s

+    salvus@storm-web3:/mnt/backup$ time bup restore --outdir=test test/latest
+    real    3m3.458s

+    salvus@storm-web3:/mnt/backup$ time rsync -axH test/ CxL4SM0n@10.2.2.4:test/
+    remote rsync crashed and I had to restart it. (ran out of space)
+    # anyway, was about 5 minutes.

+PLAN:  create something as above as a TCP *service* called "snap".

+ - Store the (hostname, port, key) for each snap service in the cassandra database; the key is just redundant security.

+ - Access only over VPN, so don't have to worry about ssl

+ - The api provides the following, where what it does doesn't depend on which snap it's called on.

+      - snapshots(project_id): returns list of all available snapshots of that project on *all* snap servers.
+This could query the database, parse results, etc.  All snap nodes will return the same answer.
+The database will have a table "project_snapshots" with ttl rows:

+              (project_id, hostname, port, [list of snapshots])

+      - ls(project_id, snapshot_name, path): list of files/directories there; does it locally
+        if we own the snapshot, otherwise punts to the owner of the snapshot

+      - restore(project_id, snapshot_name, path, user, hostname): extracts, then rsync's relevant files to user@hostname:path.snapshot_name, unless snapshot_name=latest and path='.', in which case `snapshot_name` is omited, since we're *deploying* to a new account.
+        This will work by first checking if this snap has the snapshot and if so, doing the extract/rsync, and if not, then connecting to a snap that has the snapshot and calling this command on it.

+    wstein@localhost:~$ time buptower
+    Tue May 21 10:56:29 PDT 2013
+    read Linux attr: [Errno 13] Permission denied: '/home/wstein/salvus/salvus/data/logs/stunnel-0.log'
+    Indexing: 295690, done.
+    bup: merging indexes (295782/295782), done.
+    WARNING: 1 errors encountered.

+    real    1m52.897s
+    user    1m17.873s
+    sys     0m8.795s
+    Traceback (most recent call last):
+      File "/usr/lib/bup/cmd/bup-midx", line 259, in <module>
+        do_midx_dir(path)
+      File "/usr/lib/bup/cmd/bup-midx", line 183, in do_midx_dir
+        i = git.open_idx(iname)
+      File "/usr/lib/bup/bup/git.py", line 471, in open_idx
+        raise GitError('%s: unrecognized idx file header' % filename) bup.git.GitError: /home/wstein/.bup/index-cache/pixel@05salvus_/pack-b2a48b3f9b35c41443e8e0d4ab6fe5e6896e8b3b.idx: unrecognized idx file header